unmanarc/shinstallify/README.md

 Example: ./shinstallify.sh -o /tmp/installer.sh /etc/myfile /etc/dir /etc/dir/*

 Options:
--r    Save Files with the relative path (otherwise will use realpath) -v    Be Verbose of each written file
+-b    Use binary compressed mode for files (gzip+base64) -r    Save Files with the relative path (otherwise will use realpath) -v    Be Verbose of each written file
 -o    Output installer (if not specified, will grab to stdout) -h    Show this help

 Considerations:
-  - By now, this will be working leaving a new-line at every generated file so, it's intended to be only used with compatible's text-only config files.
+  - By now, unless you are using the -b (binary) flag, this will be working leaving a new-line at every generated file.
   - Will not recurse into directories, you should specify each directory first and then their files.